nimaid/DiscreteQLogic/README.md

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/dff.PNG" width="400px" />

-[TODO: Explain how the 2 new SR latches replace the 2 NAND gates on the `!s` and `!r` inputs, and how this makes it edge-triggered instead of a simple opaque latch..
+[TODO: Explain how the 2 new SR latches replace the 2 NAND gates on the `!s` and `!r` inputs, and how this makes it edge-triggered instead of a simple opaque latch.
 Also explain how the lower left NAND gate effectively replaces the NOT gate in the gated D latch.]

 [TODO: Explain that because the SR latches start up in an undefined state, we need some way to reliably set and reset the flop-flops manually.
-Explain that by adding more imputs to the NAND gates allows us to do this, and introduce the final asynchronous DFF.]
+Explain that by adding more inputs to the NAND gates allows us to do this, and introduce the final asynchronous DFF.]

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/dff_async.PNG" width="400px" />